mia-platform/kafkajs-pino-logger/README.md

 ### Install

-The package require `kafkajs` to work, to list the correct version you can run:
+The package requires `kafkajs` to work, to list the correct version you can run:

 ```sh
 npm info "@mia-platform/kafkajs-pino-logger@latest" peerDependencies